CodeEncryption/angular-utils/README.md

 # AngularUtils

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.It's my utils which used frequently in work.

 ## Development server